cybersi/icp-guides/Canisters.md

 - t for 000_000_000_000, e.g. 0.3T

 ## Using NNS
-Navigate to: https://nns.ic0.app and log in.
+Navigate to: [https://nns.ic0.app](https://nns.ic0.app/canisters/) and log in.

-Create a new identity:
+### Link Canisters
+Click Link Canister Button in the My Canisters section and add your canisters.

+Copy your NNS Principal.

+### Add NNS Principal as a Canister Controller

+Add principal as a Canister Controller:

 ```shell
 dfx canister controllers add <canister_id> <principal>
 ```